amaanpasha123/Delta-demo/README.md

 # Delta-demo
-this is introduction to the git &amp; git-hub
+this is introduction to the git &amp; git-hub.